hazelcast/hazelcast-reference-manual/daux/docs/06_Distributed_Data_Structures/00_Map/05_Loading_and_Storing_Persistent_Data.md

 Here is the `MapLoader` initialization flow:

 1. When `getMap()` is first called from any member, initialization will start depending on the value of `InitialLoadMode`.
-If it is set to `EAGER`, initialization starts.
-If it is set to `LAZY`, initialization does not start but data is loaded each time a partition loading completes.
+If it is set to `EAGER`, initialization starts  on all partitions as soon as the map is touched, i.e., all partitions will be loaded when `getMap` is called.
+If it is set to `LAZY`, data will be loaded partition by partition, i.e., each partition will be loaded with its first touch.
 2. Hazelcast will call `MapLoader.loadAllKeys()` to get all your keys on one of the members.
 3. That member will distribute keys to all other members in batches.
 4. Each member will load values of all its owned keys by calling `MapLoader.loadAll(keys)`.